 Graph Angles in a Standard Position

-In trigonometry and most other math topics, you draw angles in a standard, universal position, so that mathematicians around the world are drawing and talking about the same thing.
+Navigators, surveyors, and carpenters all use the same angle measures, but the angles start out in different positions or places.
+In trigonometry and most other mathematical disciplines, you draw angles in a standard, universal position, so that mathematicians around the world are drawing and talking about the same thing.

-An angle in standard position has its vertex at the origin of the coordinate plane, as shown in the preceding figure.
+An angle in standard position has its vertex at the origin of the coordinate plane.
 Its initial ray (starting side) lies along the positive x-axis.
 Its terminal ray (ending side) moves counterclockwise from the initial side.

 If the terminal ray moves clockwise instead of counterclockwise, then the measure is a negative value.
-You often name this type of angle with a Greek letter.
+You often name angles in standard position with a Greek letter.